 As we noted, teams in different regions compete in professional and semi-professional leagues to improve their position and rank, hoping to qualify for the championship at the season's end.

-This network of multinational professional LoL contests, which include regular season games, playoffs, and the annual championship tournament, is what the average LoL season is composed of.
+This network of multinational professional LoL contests, which include regular ranked games, playoffs, and the annual championship tournament, is what the average LoL season is composed of.
 Together, all these events create the LoL eSports ecosystem, where professional teams and players vie for monetary rewards, trophies, and other prizes.

 Until its removal in 2023 with Season 13, each LoL season was preceded by a preseason, during which Riot developers made a slew of technical changes and tweaks to various game elements, including the gameplay, maps, runes, items, and more.